Water Safety

 How can you support the campaign?

-You can help support the campaign by following GMFRS’ social media channels and sharing messages: @manchesterfire Twitter, Instagram: manchesterfire, and Facebook: GMFRS. #WaterSafety and #DrowningPrevention will be used during the campaign.
+You can help support the campaign by following our social media channels and sharing messages: @manchesterfire on X, Instagram and Facebook.

-Use the social media toolkit (Word)
+Use the social media toolkit (Word, 2.73MB)

 Other campaigns

-This year’s targeted water safety campaign will run alongside Safe4Summer (opens in a new tab) partnership campaign in Greater Manchester – which includes water safety in more broader terms and advises people about the dangers of open water.
+This year’s targeted water safety campaign will run alongside Safe4Summer (internal webpage) partnership campaign in Greater Manchester – which includes water safety in more broader terms and advises people about the dangers of open water.